Guide for Authors

 There are numerous resources available that can aid authors and journals in improving article quality.
 As examples, some resources NLM encourages journals and authors to reference are:

-• The authors are responsible for "publication charges" of all accepted papers.
+• In order to recieve the official acceptance letter, and to publish the manuscript online, authors are responsible to pay the "Article processing charges (APC)".
 The charge is 700 L.E for Egyptians and 200 $ (USA Dollars) for authors outside Egypt.
 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.

-• Please contact (aps@pharma.asu.edu.eg) if you have any questions.
+• Please contact the editorial office if you have any questions.